 Contact your GP immediately or call NHS Direct Wales on 0845 46 47 if you have both:

-- a high temperature of above 38ºC (100.4ºF)
+- a high temperature (fever) of 38C (100.4F) or above

-You may have an infection inside the joint (septic arthritis).
+This could mean you have an infection inside the joint (septic arthritis).

 ^^ Back to top

-Uric acid is a waste product that forms when the body breaks down chemicals in the cells known as purines.
+Uric acid is created when the body breaks down chemicals known as purines.

 Foods naturally high in purines include: